TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotconnect/compute-cantconnectissuewithpublicip-linux.md

 # I have an issue with my public IP

-4 out of 5 customers resolved their VM connectivity issue using the below steps.<br>
+4 out of 5 customers resolved their VM public IP issue using the steps below.<br>

 ## **Recommended documents**